arisapooeater/9CT-Task-1/PROJECT_DEVELOPMENT.md

 When rating 1-5 with 1 being not well at all and 5 being exceptionally well, how well do you think this team member performed throughout all stages of the project?

 4/5
-### **Individual Project Evaluation** _(in relation to peer evaluation)_
+### **Individual Project Evaluation** _(in relation to peer evaluation)
 **1. Achievement of functional and non-functional requirements**

-- prety good
+Green/Blue Obstacle Evasion
+This part was not fully implemented, as the robot does not yet use the colour sensor to identify green or blue blocks and avoid them.
+Due to time constraints and sensor unreliability, we focused on obstacle detection and capture only.
+Partially Achieved: ⚠️

+Efficiency (2–3 min task completion)
+The robot completes the red obstacle task in about 1–2 minutes, depending on alignment.
+Achieved: ✔️

+Response Time (within 1 second)
+The ultrasonic sensor responds quickly and reliably, and the robot stops within a second of detecting an obstacle.
+Achieved: ✔️

+Accuracy (deliver blocks inside start zone)
+For the red block, the robot returns to the start zone accurately, but some tweaking is still needed for alignment.
+The yellow block path is under development.
+Partially Achieved: ⚠️

+Recognition (robot knows if it needs to get another obstacle) This feature was not implemented.
+The robot doesn’t keep track of how many blocks it has retrieved — it runs through a fixed set of actions.
+Not Achieved: ❌

 **2. Final Performance**

-- blah
+blah

 **3. Project Management**

-- i did pretty good, i recorded all the stuff i did every lesson and always prepared beforehand on what i want to get done in each lesson and sometimes solutions to problems we had before (even if we didnt get the stuff done or the solutions didnt work lol)
+I believe my project management was pretty consistent, as I recorded all my testing notes after every lesson and always prepared beforehand on what I want to get done in each lesson.
+I also sometimes worked on the code outside of school and solved issues we had in class before lessons to optimise time.

-- my time management was prety good - however we had a lot of issues and problems such as the code not running, some errors, the other class altering the robots and not changing them back, the robots setttings also being altered - that messed up my brain and made it difficult for me to readjust my time management so there definitely couldve been improvement there
+However, in terms of time, I can see that there could've been improvement, especially whenever there were constant errors in the code that prevented us from moving forward.
+Instead of nitpicking of small details, I think I could have placed more importance on the main function, which would've allowed us to have a little more time to work on our final program.
+Additionally, near the end of this project, we wasted a lot of time as the other class kept altering the robot and its settings, so there were some things I we couldn't control for our time management as well.

 **4. Suggestions for future improvement**

-- better time management
-- simpler easier ideas, less procrastination
+On a general basis, I think most of our future improvement had to do with time management.
+In a lot of our earlier lessons, we were much less productive and could've spent more time testing the robot while we had time in class.
+Additionally, the ideas we created, although functional, could've been simpler so it was easier for us to complete the task efficiently and effectively.